meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Let&rsquo;s take into account hormesis and homeostasis.
 That the body reacts dynamically to input, so you cannot make a general conclusion from the effect of a certain quantity of one input, you need to test different quantities, and take into account how often the body has been exposed to this input in the past.
 -   Your needs for a given nutrient change depending on how much you have of other nutrients.
     -   One way to boost a nutrient without starting to eat more of it is to reduce the rate of its depletion.
         -   Example: Vitamin C depleted by oxidation.
-One source of oxidation is carbs.
+One source of oxidation is carb metabolism.
 Hence, carbs increase need for vitamin C.
         -   Example: Vitamin A and D seem to &ldquo;take out&rdquo; each other.
-    -   Example: Vitamin D levels can stay fixed regardless of time in the sun until you fix a deficiency of one of the bone-health minerals, whereupon vitamin D is free to increase.
-This is a talking point in the &ldquo;don&rsquo;t supplement&rdquo; camp: possibly the body refuses to generate vit D to protect bone because it would trigger processes that it doesn&rsquo;t have the minerals to support, resulting in osteoporosis.
+    -   Example: Vitamin D levels can stay fixed regardless of time in the sun until you fix a deficiency of one of the bone-health minerals (calcium, boron, &#x2026;), whereupon vitamin D is free to increase.
+This is a talking point in the &ldquo;don&rsquo;t supplement&rdquo; camp: possibly the body refuses to generate vit D to protect bone because it would trigger processes that it doesn&rsquo;t have the minerals to support.
 Indeed, D supplementation has been connected to osteoporosis in some cases.
--   Let&rsquo;s not be content with Goodharting, i.e. maximizing all nutrients we already have seen correlating with health.
+-   Let&rsquo;s not be content with Goodharting, i.e. trying to maximize all nutrients we have previously seen correlate with health, and calling it done.
-    -   A strong form of this position is that e.g. omega-3 supplements are just Goodharting a measure, the underlying cause of which is that we need seafood (no other realistic source), a need which cannot be met by eating any quantity of omega-3&#x2026; because omega-3 is only omega-3, and contains nothing else that&rsquo;s typical of seafood!
+    -   A strong form of this position is that e.g. omega-3 supplements are just Goodharting a measure, the underlying cause of which is that we need seafood, a need which cannot be met by eating any quantity of omega-3&#x2026; because omega-3 is only omega-3, and contains nothing else that&rsquo;s typical of seafood!
 You take the apparent need of specific nutrients as indication that we need those foods that contain them.
 This is due to the problem of unknown unknowns: how much of nutrition has been explored?
 5%?
 Absent so much information, the precious few indicators we do get cannot be the full story, and are best used to guide our food selections.
 -   What does &ldquo;needing&rdquo; a nutrient mean? &ldquo;Need&rdquo; is a funny concept.
 You don&rsquo;t need to eat seafood.
 You don&rsquo;t need an appendix or legs, either.
-And you don&rsquo;t need love.
+And you don&rsquo;t need friends or love in your life.
 Let&rsquo;s just call it a shorthand for that it&rsquo;ll lengthen our lifespan.
+-   Practical reality is the whole reality.
+Let&rsquo;s use the words &ldquo;in practice&rdquo; as often as we can.
+It reminds us that **life is not a lab**; soda and light soda may have different effects on a lab patient where other factors are held fixed, but when an individual makes a substitution of soda for light soda in everyday life, this has knock-on effects that should count among the real, practical effects of making the substitution.
+Light soda may itself be unable to cause weight gain, being calorie-free, but can still be rightly blamed or causing weight gain in practice: it just happens thru knock-on effects.
+Put another way, whether it happens thru the mechanics of glucose intake (calories included with the food) and the concomitant lipogenesis, or thru a less direct chain of effects that ends up in glucose intake (from a different source), has the rational target for blame really changed?  &ldquo;In practice&rdquo; is what matters in the end.

 <a id="org53818ff"></a>